 tasks; how consistent is the cadence?

-Scheduling: As more types of complex tasks end up on the
+12-4 Scheduling.
+As more types of complex tasks end up on

-event queue, there comes a greater need to carefully schedule them to
+the event queue, there comes a greater need to carefully schedule them

-ensure the rendering cadence is as close to 16ms as possible, and also
+to ensure the rendering cadence is as close to 33 ms as possible, and

-to avoid task starvation.
-Implement a task scheduler with a priority
+also to avoid task starvation.
+Implement a task scheduler with a

 -based tasks.

-Threaded loading: When loading a page, our browser currently
+12-5 Threaded loading.
+When loading a page, our browser

-waits for each style sheet or script resource to load in turn.
-This is
+currently waits for each style sheet or script resource to load in turn.

-unnecessarily slow, especially on a bad network.
-Instead, make your
+This is unnecessarily slow, especially on a bad network.
+Instead, make

-browser sending off all the network requests in parallel.
-It may be
+your browser send off all the network requests in parallel.
+You must

 convenient to use the join